Leaking API

 2. Financial Loss

 Businesses can face substantial financial repercussions from API leaks.
 Costs may stem from regulatory fines, remediation efforts, and potential lawsuits from affected users.
-The financial impact can be particularly acute for organizations in highly regulated industries, such as finance and healthcare, where data protection is paramount.
+The economic impact can be particularly acute for organizations in highly regulated industries, such as finance and healthcare, where data protection is paramount.

 3. Damage to Reputation